 So, don’t despair!
 It’s a long climb.
 Enjoy the landscape, and the hut will finally appear!

 Once there, we were rewarded with impressive views of the Pedraforca and nearby mountains.

 If it’s sunny, the outdoor area of the hut is an excellent place for a break.
 In our case, it was pretty cold, and the warden was very kind to let us eat our snacks inside.
 He even lighted the fireplace!

 Rebost to Niu de l’Àliga, 7 km hike, 880 m+, 0 m-

 The Niu de l’Àliga hut, which literally means Eagle’s Nest, is located in the highest area of La Molina ski resort (at the top of the mountain Tosa d’Alp).
-It can be accessed with a chairlift and, when we arrived, there were a lot of people having lunch there.
+It can be accessed with a chairlift, and when we arrived, many people were having lunch there.

 Day 4 – Goodbye Cavalls del Vent